 Each party will not use the other party's Confidential Information, except as necessary for the performance of this Agreement, and will not disclose such Confidential Information to any third party, except to those of its employees and subcontractors who need to know such Confidential Information for the performance of this Agreement, provided that each such employee and subcontractor is subject to use and disclosure restrictions that are at least as protective as those set forth herein.
-Recipient shall maintain the confidentiality of Discloser's Confidential Information using the same effort that it ordinarily uses with respect to its own confidential information of similar nature and importance, but no less than reasonable care.
+Recipient shall maintain the confidential information of similar nature and importance, but no less than reasonable care.
 The foregoing obligations will not restrict Recipient from disclosing Discloser's Confidential Information:

-- a.
-Pursuant to an order issued by a court, administrative agency, or other governmental body, provided that the Recipient gives reasonable notice to Discloser to enable it to contest such order; - b.
-On a confidential basis to its legal or professional financial advisors; or - As required under applicable securities regulations.
+a.
+Pursuant to an order issued by a court, administrative agency, or other governmental body, provided that the Recipient gives reasonable notice to Discloser to enable it to contest such order;

+- b.
+On a confidential basis to its legal or professional financial advisors; or - c.
+As required under applicable securities regulations.